It was a grey Sunday morning in February. I was tired, it was cold, and I had no real idea what I was walking into.

 It felt like a really lovely place to start — right by the sea, an easy walk down, a great group of women, and a warm welcome from the owners and their dog.

-Inside the Sauna
+Inside the sauna

 Afterwards, we were offered orange slices.
 Small, unexpected touches, but they made the whole experience feel special — and kind of indulgent in a wild way.